-TARDINESS TO ACADEMIC COURSES
+UNEXCUSED TARDINESS TO ALL COURSES

-Students will receive a warning upon their first unexcused tardy to any academic class.
-Upon a second tardy, the following schedule will be followed: 2^{nd} = Lunch Detention, 3^{rd} = 7 am detention, 4^{th} = Loss of privileges for a week, 5^{th} = Meeting with the Review Board.
+Students will receive a warning upon their second ( $2^{nd}$ ) unexcused tardy (TU) to any class.
+Upon a third ( $3^{rd}$ ) tardy, the following schedule will be followed: $3^{rd}$ = Lunch Detention, $4^{th}$ = 7 am detention, $5^{th}$ = Social Probation, $6^{th}$ = Meeting with the Review Board.
 Tardy totals will reset at the midway point of each semester, and the start of semester 2.
-Only tardiness involving student-teacher interactions will be excused.
-The teacher involved will write a pass for the student stating the date, time and reason for the tardiness.
+Tardiness involving student-teacher interactions will be excused.
+The teacher involved will write a pass for the student stating the date, time, and reason for the tardiness.
 The student will present this pass to the teacher of the class for which the student is late.
-Tardiness to a non-academic course may result in disciplinary action.

-UNEXCUSED ABSENCE FROM ACADEMIC COURSES
+UNEXCUSED ABSENCE FROM ALL COURSES

-Upon the fifth (5th) unexcused absence (AU) in an academic class in one academic semester, a student's letter grade will automatically be lowered 3 points on the 18-point scale (ex.
+A student who incurs their 1st unexcused absence for any class will receive a 7am detention.
+After a 2nd unexcused absence, students will receive a letter of suspension.
+Upon the third (3rd) unexcused absence (AU) in any class, in one academic semester, students will go before the Review Board with the possibility of an academic penalty that may include automatically lowering their grade 3-points on the 18-point scale (ex.
 A- becomes a B-.)
-For every two (2) absences after five (5), the student's grade will automatically be lowered an additional 3 points on the 18-point scale (ex.
-A- becomes a C-.)
+Upon the fourth unexcused absence, a student's grade will automatically be lowered 3 points on the 18-point scale.
+Upon the fifth unexcused absence, a student will go before the Disciplinary Board with the possibility of having their enrollment to Maclay School revoked.
 Absences not included in this total are those pre-approved with an Absence Request Form, school-related activities, and absences excused by a parent or doctor's note.